-The 2024 gardening season is underway.
-Our mission is to provide the finest quality home garden “How to Grow” information, tips, growing trivia, and resources.
-And, we’ve got you covered for growing all of your favorite plants.
+Our mission is to provide home gardeners with the finest quality home gardening “How to Grow” information for growing plants, gardening tips, and trivia.
+So, we’ve got you covered for growing all of your favorite plants.
 As a matter of fact, our guide sheets cover everything from seed starting to growing plants, harvesting, storing, and eating the flowers, fruits, herbs, and vegetables of your labor.
-Above all, we strive to provide you with the information you need to grow the best garden you can grow!
-Certainly, you will have a great growing season in 2024.
+And, we strive to provide you with the information you need, when you need it, to grow better home and garden plants!

 We strive to provide the most in-depth how-to-grow guide sheets and gardening information.
-Regardless of your experience level, you can learn a few tips and techniques for growing better vegetables, flowers, or herbs.
-Our garden guides help you have the best garden you can grow in 2024.
+While it’s cold and snowy outdoors, learn some tips and techniques for growing better vegetables, flowers, herbs, organics, or a favorite heirloom.
+Our garden guides will help you to have the very best garden you can grow in 2025.

 "Sow generously and you will reap generously."